Pre Tune Information

 present in your oil.
 If in doubt, change your oil and filter.

-GREEN anti-freeze coolant.
+GREEN anti-freeze for engine break in.
 DO NOT use the red DEX-COOL even if factory equipped.
 Water wetter can be added to your coolant system if desired.
-Verify all radiator

-radiator cap and an adequately sized overflow reservior.
-The fan must be properly shrouded to the radiator with the lower air dam in place for best results.
+a high pressure radiator cap and an adequately sized overflow reservior.
+The fan must be properly shrouded to the radiator with the lower air dam in place for best

 Verify your belt is properly tensioned and that all pulleys are spinning in the correct direction.
 Some water pumps are reverse directional.
 Proper tension